CodeTanzania/emis/CONTRIBUTING.md

 If you send a pull request, please do it against the [`develop` branch](https://github.com/CodeTanzania/emis/tree/develop).

+## Semantic Versioning

+EMIS follows [semantic versioning](http://semver.org/).
+We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.

 ## License

 By contributing to EMIS, you agree that your contributions will be licensed under its MIT license.